diospiroverde/WazzApp/README.md

 **How to Install**

 If you're running a debian based distro you may download and install the provided .deb package.
-Make sure to install any required dependencies.
+Make sure to install any required dependencies.\
+Depends: gconf2, gconf-service, libnotify4, libappindicator1, libxtst6, libnss3, libxss1

 You may also run the provided application image.
 You will be prompted at start for menu integration.